voelkerb/smartmeter/docu/README_Firmware_Cmds.md

   * ```<slots>``` integer, the total number of slots
   * The idea is that only one device sends data at the same time in a network with multiple device ```d_i```.
 Each device will only send data if the following condition is true: ```now.seconds%slots == slot```
   * Example: 3 devices _d<sub>i</sub>_ with configs: _d<sub>0</sub> = [0,3]_, _d<sub>1</sub> = [1,3]_, _d<sub>2</sub> = [2,3]_.
 All devices send data each 3 seconds. e.g. _d<sub>0</sub>_ at second _0,3,6,..._
   * NOTE: This only works, if all data sampled can be send out in this second.
 If you e.g. have 10 devices, one device has to send 10s of data every 10s within just 1s.
-If the smartmeter is not able to sent all data within this second, buffer overflows will occur.
-However, it avoids wifi/tcp collisions caused by multiple smartmeters.
+If the SmartMeter is not able to sent all data within this second, buffer overflows will occur.
+However, it avoids wifi/tcp collisions caused by multiple SmartMeters.
   * Default: _false_

 ### Pause streaming